 Continue 6 miles to Gold Bar and to the turnoff for Wallace Falls State Park, which has 12 miles of hiking trails and a spectacular 265-foot, three-tiered waterfall.
 Or stay on Route 2 for another 9 miles and take a mile-long zig into Index, on the North Fork of the Skykomish River.
 There, Lynn Chamberlain and David Meier, proprietors of A Stone’s Throw Bed & Breakfast, can see 5,991-foot-tall Mount Index from their backyard and from their front porch can spot expert rock climbers making their way up the 1,000-foot vertical granite cliff known as the Town Wall.
 “The climbers sometimes sleep up there too,” Meier said.
 “You can often see them hanging there in colored sacks.”

-In town, the Outdoor Adventures Center offers equipment rentals, instruction and organized tours for everything from river rafting and kayaking to gold panning, hiking and horseback riding.
+Tiny towns in the Northwest never fall short of outdoor amenities.
+The Outdoor Adventures Center offers equipment rentals, instruction and organized tours for everything from river rafting and kayaking to gold panning, hiking and horseback riding.
 “We get three types of customers,” said Outdoor Adventures founder Bill Corson.
 “Visitors to the region who get captivated by the beauty of Washington’s North Cascades Mountains; adventurers determined to climb the wall or get out on the river; and people from cities such as Seattle or Tacoma who wonder why they’ve lived in the Pacific Northwest all their lives and never knew all this existed.”

 From Index, it’s still 25 miles along Route 2 to the top of Stevens Pass.
-Recommended stops along the way include the restored railroad town of Skykomish, where visitors can tour a museum inside the town’s original 1898 depot and take unlimited free rides on the ⅛-scale trains of the Great Northern & Cascade Railway.
+Recommended stops along the way include the restored railroad town of Skykomish, a tiny town, where visitors can tour a museum inside the original 1898 depot and take unlimited free rides on the ⅛-scale trains of the Great Northern & Cascade Railway.

-At the Iron Goat Trail Interpretive Center, at milepost 58 on Route 2, there’s a red caboose on display and information boards sharing historic details of the route the Great Northern Railroad once took over the Cascades, the hotel and hot springs that drew tourists to the former resort town of Scenic, and the chilling story of the avalanche that caused the 1910 Wellington Disaster, which claimed ninety-seven lives and a place in history as one of the country’s worst train-related tragedies.
+At the Iron Goat Trail Interpretive Center, at milepost 58 on Route 2, there’s a red caboose on display and information boards sharing historic details of the Great Northern Railroad that once rolled over the Cascades.
+A 7-mile hiking trail following the railway’s route starts from here and nears the former resort town of Wellington, a railroad stop with a chilling past: The 1910 Wellington Disaster.
+The disaster was an avalanche which claimed ninety-seven lives and a place in history as one of the country’s worst train-related tragedies.
 A 7-mile hiking trail following the railway’s route starts from here.